wp-plugins/robots-meta/readme.txt

 == More info ==

-* For more info, version history, etc. check out the page on my site about the [Robots Meta plugin](http://www.joostdevalk.nl/wordpress/meta-robots-wordpress-plugin/).
+* For more info, version history, etc. check out the page on my site about the [Robots Meta plugin](http://yoast.com/wordpress/meta-robots-wordpress-plugin/).
-* To check out the other WordPress plugins I wrote, check out my [WordPress plugins](http://www.joostdevalk.nl/wordpress/) page.
+* To check out the other WordPress plugins I wrote, check out my [WordPress plugins](http://yoast.com/wordpress/) page.
-* For updates about this plugin and other plugins I created read my [SEO blog](http://www.joostdevalk.nl/)
+* For updates about this plugin and other plugins I created read my [SEO blog](http://yoast.com/)

 == Installation ==

 Installation is easy:

-* Download the plugin.
+* Download and unzip the plugin.
-* Copy robots-meta.php to the plugins directory of your blog.
+* Copy the `robots-meta` folder to the plugins directory of your blog.
 * Enable the plugin in your admin panel.
 * An options panel will appear under Plugins.
 * Choose the settings you want.